alvinxhan/PhyCLIP/README.md

 Full documentation:
 [https://github.com/alvinxhan/PhyCLIP/wiki](https://github.com/alvinxhan/PhyCLIP/wiki)

-**N.B.
-We highly encourage that you go through the ENTIRE DOCUMENTATION before starting your analysis.**
+**We highly encourage that you go through the ENTIRE DOCUMENTATION before starting your analysis.**

 If you are based in an academic institution, you may go to the [Quickstart](https://github.com/alvinxhan/PhyCLIP/wiki/I.-Quickstart-(Beginners)) guide to promptly install and run PhyCLIP using the recommended procedure.

+**Clustering results of PhyCLIP maximises inclusivity and thus should not be not be interpreted as taxa linked by rapid transmission events.
+We reccomend you to use [Phydelity](https://github.com/alvinxhan/Phydelity), a re-purposing of PhyCLIP for the identification of putative transmission clusters.**